 But what complicates the matter is that the aluminum tubes have no grip.
 And it’s kind of a pain to unscrew the small caps with wet hands.

-This is my favorite part.
-The scent of all of the Everist products is kind of a citrusy, slightly minty, slightly herby scent that I really enjoy.
+There’s only one scent option, but it’s my favorite part.
+The scent of all Everist products is kind of a citrusy, slightly minty, slightly herby scent that I really enjoy.

 It’s refreshing and clean, but not that citrus-bomb kind of refreshing scent that really hits you over the head with a bag of oranges.
 Much more balanced and, I would say, grown-up.
 It’s kind of addictive.